All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can a CGM diagnose diabetes?

-No. CGMs are not diagnostic tools.
+No. CGMs aren't diagnostic tools.
 They measure trends and patterns that can suggest glucose dysregulation, but formal diabetes diagnosis requires specific lab tests (fasting glucose, oral glucose tolerance test, HbA1c) interpreted by a physician.
-If your CGM data shows consistently elevated glucose, discuss it with your doctor.
+If your CGM data shows consistently improved glucose, discuss it with your doctor.

 What is the single most useful thing I can learn from a CGM?